Petly

 Interactive Prototype

-Once the visual system was finalized, I connected all key screens in Figma to test the full user journey.
-This clickable prototype helped refine transitions, navigation flow, and micro-interactions across the app.
+I connected all key screens in Figma to create a clickable prototype that tested the full user journey, helping refine navigation, transitions, and micro-interactions while validating the overall flow of the app.